The translation of this document is outdated.

 relevant legal persons governed by public law.

-the joint institution.
+of the joint institution.
 Immovable property may be in the

 possession or use of the joint institution.